 From 1959, until his retirement after the 1993 concert season, The Choral Society of the Moriches flourished under the direction of Josef Lemmen.
 Mr. Lemmen, a rich baritone who would traditionally sing 'Why do the Nations' or 'The Trumpet Shall Sound,' expanded the scope of the Society's Messiah tradition.
 Eventually under his direction, a small orchestra was assembled to accompany the chorus and nearly the entire score of the Messiah was presented.
 After Mr. Lemmen's retirement, Carol Jurgielewicz (a longtime soprano soloist with the Society) directed the 1994 concert season.
 From 1995 until 2014, The Choral Society of the Moriches continued to grow under the direction of Martha Campanile.
 Martha retired at the end of the 2014 season.
 In 2015, Kamilla Ozman took over as our music director.
-Kamilla has chosen an orchestration that reflects Handel's original composition.
-She continues to work with us to bring new meaning and interpretation to our performances of the Messiah.
+Kamilla chose an orchestration that reflected Handel's original composition.
+In 2019, Dr. Richard Wright became our director, working in conjunction with The New Inlet Orchestra.

 About Handel’s Messiah